article banner

 Transfer pricing rules

-• TP rules in El Salvador are mainly based in the OCDE Guidelines, however, there are some local elements that taxpayers need to address, such as the definition of a related party which include transactions conducted with entities located in preferential tax regimes and domestic transactions among others.
+• TP rules in El Salvador are mainly based in the OCDE Guidelines, however there are other specific domestic considerations that taxpayers needs to addressed, such as the definition of related party which include transactions conducted with entities located in preferential tax regimes and domestic transactions, local methods, among others.

-• The General Directorate of Internal Taxes (DGII) issued in 2018, the 'Transfer pricing guide' aiming to facilitate the transfer pricing determination, as well as to address the relevant regulations around transactions between related parties.
-This document is based on the OECD Guidelines and local regulations.
+• The General Directorate of Internal Taxes (DGII) issued in 2018, the “Transfer Pricing Guide” aiming to facilitate the transfer pricing determination, as well as to address the relevant regulations around transactions between related parties.
+This document is based in the OECD Guidelines and local regulations.

-• Taxpayers must comply with documentation requirements such as the transfer pricing report and the informative TP return.
+• Taxpayers must comply whit documentation requirements such as the transfer pricing report and the informative TP return.

-• The DGII annually issues a guide to facilitate the recognition of preferential tax regimes, listing several countries, states or territories that are considered by the Tax Administration as having low, no taxation or 'tax haven'.
-Transfer pricing rules also apply to transactions conducted with a subject located or established in any of these territories.
+• The DGII annually issues a guide to facilitate the recognition of preferential tax regimes, listing several countries, states or territories that are considered by the Tax Administration as having low, no taxation or "tax heaven".
+Transfer pricing rules also applies to transactions conducted with a subject located or stablished in any of these territories.

 OECD guidance

-• The Salvadoran transfer pricing rules are not completely aligned with the OECD guidelines.
-Although OECD guidelines were mentioned previously in the reform of article 62-A of July 2014, in May of 2018 the Constitutional Hall of El Salvador’s Supreme Court of justice issued a judiciary resolution leaving without effect that reform, which includes among others, the reference to the OECD guidelines.
+• The Salvadoran Transfer pricing rules are not completely aligned to the OECD Guidelines.
+Although OECD Guidelines where mentioned previously in the reform of article 62-A of July 2014, in May of 2018 the Constitutional Hall of El Salvador’s Supreme Court of justice issued a judiciary resolution leaving without effect that reform, which includes among others, the reference to the OECD Guidelines.

-• In March 2018, the tax authority issued the Transfer pricing guide, which is a general orientation for taxpayers required to comply with the TP rules.
-This guide includes the OECD methods for transfer pricing analysis, comparability analysis process, and recommendations for preparing the TP documentation.
+• In March 2018, the Tax Authority issued the Transfer Pricing Guide, which is a general orientation for taxpayers required to comply with the TP rules, replacing the 2012 version.
+This guide includes the OECD methods for transfer pricing analysis, comparability analysis process and recommendations for preparing the TP documentation.

 Transfer pricing methods

-• There is a local method used by the tax authority called the 'market price' which is similar to the CUP method but with much more restriction in the number and type of comparable transactions.
-This method does not accept a range of comparable values and is generally applied to taxpayers that haven´t performed the transfer pricing analysis and do not have the documentation.
+• There is a local method used by the Tax Authority called the "Market Price" which is similar to the CUP method but with much more restriction in the number and type of comparable transactions.
+This method does not accept a range of comparable values and is generally applied by the tax authorities in the cases that the taxpayer fails to prepare the TP supporting documentation.
 For taxpayers, this method is inapplicable in most cases.

 Transfer pricing documentation